marier-nico/dotfiles/README.md

 #### pulseaudio

 Pulseaudio should be installed to get audio output.
+A nice cli front-end for it is [pulsemixer](https://www.archlinux.org/packages/community/any/pulsemixer/).